Restaurant revenue has never been more within reach.

 Improving table turnover rates

-Train staff to consolidate table visits, saving 5–10 minutes per table.
-Prep popular add-ons in advance to cut delays.
+Train staff to combine table visits, saving 5–10 minutes per party.
+Keep popular add-ons prepped to speed things up.

 Creating New Revenue Generating Ideas for Restaurants